Teaching about Prayer

 [You'll also notice that I've put some "text to speech" or "rewriting" activities in some of our other software.
 Fluffy and God's Amazing Christmas Adventure, for example, has a text-to-speech activity I call "Fluffimations."
 The point being "how to get the kids to express their thoughts/concepts through the computer, which they otherwise wouldn't say in front of the entire class."]

-How it works in a software lesson
+How these ideas work in a software lesson

 When it’s time to pray either at the beginning of the lesson, or as a min activity, or toward the end of it, (and not when kids are trying to leave!), the teacher sits students at computer stations where they turn on either Kid Pix or Let’s Talk programs.
 The teacher explains that they are going to lead the students through a “guided prayer” –one line at a time which the teacher will PROMPT the students to complete.
 The teacher will speak a line, and the kids will have one minute to complete it by typing their content onto the Let’s Talk software screen.